mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/2-Most-Recent_times.md

 ---
 # (Required) Ensure all values are filled up
-name: "Verify User can Copy scheduled message contents"
+name: "Verify User can see most recent time used in the Send button dropdown option"
 status: Active
 priority: Normal
 folder: Schedule Messages